 Beverly Bank: An Early American Bank, Est. 1802

 Displaying original documents and artifacts, this exhibit uses the history of the bank, which began at the Cabot House, to explore the role of banks in the development of a strong financial system in the United States.
 The Cabots and their business associates used profits from their highly successful, global trading enterprise to invest in the building of key infrastructure, such as the bridge to Salem, in Beverly and throughout Massachusetts.
-The bank's original records and physical evidence such as paint still extant in the room evoke an early nineteenth-century American bank.
+Original records and physical evidence such as paint still extant in the room evoke an early nineteenth-century American bank.

 Items on display include: